| Description |

 doesn’t need to get that cold to affect some folks.

 We have completed 77.2 miles.
+Day 5.

 The good weather is back.